 Examples of Generational Wealth

-But you don't have to make a fortune to create wealth that will last.
+But you don't have to make billions to create wealth that will last.

 But this is so much more than an inheritance.
-This is not just a nest egg big enough for them to live off of—no. It is also the mindset surrounding money and the financial skills you share with them that can last longer than your dollars will.
+This is more than just a nest egg big enough for them to live off of.
+It is also the mindset surrounding money and the financial skills you share with them that can last longer than your dollars will.

 I'll show you how you can build wealth, but also how to hang onto it, and most importantly, how to equip your kids with the tools and know-how to sustain and build upon the wealth you have created.
 Are you ready?